Utility Rate Structure

 Background on the Rate Study

-In 2011, the City of North Miami hired a consultant, Black and Veatch, to conduct an extensive rate study for the City’s water and sewer utility to meet operational demands through September 2016.
+In 2020, the City of North Miami hired a consultant, Black and Veatch, to conduct a rate design study for the City’s water and sewer utility to meet operational and capital demands of the two systems through 2026.
 The study was used to develop rates that recover operating and capital improvement requirements, promote the efficient use of water resources, and address issues of equitability and affordability for customers served by the City.
-Water utility customers that do not live within North Miami City limits will continue to pay a 25% surcharge.
-Prior to this study, the last comprehensive rate study conducted by the city of North Miami was done over 20 years ago.
+Water utility customers that do not live within North Miami City limits continue to pay a 25% surcharge.
+Prior to this study, the last comprehensive rate study conducted by the city of North Miami was done in 2012.

 Last Modification to the Rate Structure

-The rate structure recommended by the Black and Veatch study (PDF) was adopted by resolution at the Council meeting on April 10, 2012.
-Florida Statute 367.081 requires that the City’s ordinance referring to the utility rates (Chapter 19 - Utilities) be amended, which requires two public hearings, held on April 10th and April 24, 2012.
+The rate structure recommended by the Black and Veatch study (PDF) will be brought to the North Miami City Council by resolution at the Council meeting on October 12, 2021.
+Florida Statute 367.081 requires that the City’s ordinance referring to the utility rates (Chapter 19 - Utilities) be amended, which requires two public hearings, to be held on October 12 and October 26, 2021.